 Along with the Oregon Coast Aquarium, other attractions across the state are opting for staggered entry times to help manage the amount of people inside a building at one time.
+(The aquarium is also currently requiring reservations.)
 The Oregon Museum of Science and Industry (OMSI) in Portland and the High Desert Museum in Bend are both offering timed-entry tickets.
 While you may be able to walk in without a ticket if capacity allows, availability will depend on the day, time and attraction’s popularity.
 In general, it’s best to purchase tickets beforehand, especially if you have your heart set on a certain attraction.
 OMSI, for example, strongly encourages online ticket purchases, which can be redeemed by presenting a ticket order via cellphone or by picking up physical tickets at the museum’s front desk.

 Smaller Group Sizes

 Many indoor attractions are limiting group sizes to 10 people.
 As you explore the space, you’ll see signs reminding you to keep your face covering on and stay at least 6 feet away from others.
 Some attractions are finding creative ways to accommodate visitors.
-The Baker Heritage Museum in downtown Baker City will accept larger groups by appointment and will work to accommodate some visitors outside its regular hours — think of it as VIP treatment.
+Reopening for the season in mid-March, the Baker Heritage Museum in downtown Baker City will accept larger groups by appointment and will work to accommodate some visitors outside its regular hours — think of it as VIP treatment.
 For the most part, museum director Teresa McQuisten says, the patrons she’s seeing come into the museum are individuals or families pulling off the side of the road, making it a perfectly safe stop on your Eastern Oregon road trip.
 “Social distancing is not too big of a deal; we normally don’t have a lot of people visiting at once,” she says.

 New Exhibits Unveiled